Configuring the Centrify Connector for use as a RADIUS client

 - The secret key you provide to the RADIUS server and Admin Portal must match exactly

 Make configuration changes in Admin Portal to add the RADIUS server information, designate the connector as a RADIUS client, and define your authentication requirements to include RADIUS.

 - Log in to Admin Portal.

-The server name will be displayed to users as one of their MFA mechanism options.
+Field Entry (Server) Name The server name is displayed to users as one of their MFA mechanism options.

-(Optional) In the User Identifier Attribute field, you can specify the attribute you want sent to the RADIUS client as the user name for authentication.
+You can specify the attribute you want sent to the RADIUS client as the user name for authentication.
 You can select from the default list or define your own by selecting Custom.
-Note the following: